aws-samples/amazon-ebs-snapshot-tier-evaluator/README.md

 When you archive a snapshot, the incremental snapshot is converted to a full snapshot, and it is moved from the standard tier to the Amazon EBS Snapshots Archive tier (archive tier).
 Full snapshots include all of the blocks that were written to the volume at the time when the snapshot was created.
 The variance between incremental and full snapshots means effective up-front cost analysis can become an important factor to consider.

-This data is a valuable input to decision making around whether EBS Snapshot Archival makes sense for a particular snapshot or group of spahosts (e.g. is it cost effective).
+This data is a valuable input to decision making around whether EBS Snapshot Archival makes sense for a particular snapshot or group of snapshots (e.g. is it cost effective).
 Whilst this is one input, other criteria (such as regulatory and compliance requirements) should be factored in when using Amazon EBS Snapshots Archive for low-cost, long-term storage of snapshots.

 This code closely aligns with the steps for determining the reduction in standard tier storage costs outlined in the [AWS Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/archiving-guidelines.html#archive-guidelines).